lemval/API-specifications/docs/index.md

 | __Publication date__     | 2025-01-01 |
 | __Generation date__      | {{ page.date }} |

 This publication is made available by EXAMPLE.
-If you find any incorrect or incomplete content, please raise a ticket in this repository.
+If you find any incorrect or incomplete content, please raise [a ticket](../issues) in this repository.
 Further information can be acquired by contacting [EXAMPLE INC](https://www.example.inc/contact.html).

-## Annotations
+## Document annotations

 Please find the following information here: